 Adding flour to make dough for garlic knots.

-Add in the olive oil, salt, and garlic powder, then continue mixing in flour until the dough gathers itself into a ball and pulls cleanly away from the sides of the bowl.
+Add the olive oil, salt, and garlic powder, then continue mixing in the flour until the dough gathers into a ball and pulls cleanly away from the sides of the bowl.

 Pizza dough for making garlic knots, in a large glass mixing bowl.